PK0207/geology_final_project/README.md

 python -m ipykernel install --user --name geo_final --display-name "Python geo_final"
 ```
 From this environment, you can run `jupyter notebook` and select the kernel named `geo_final`

+# Machine Learning
+K means clustering to determine if we can reproduce the sub groups of stars that astronomers has created.

+# Analysis
+We are looking to determine if the K means clustering can determine the various differentiated charactersitics which astronomers have placed on different stars.
+Some of these groups include evolutionary states such as main sequence stars, red giant stars, and white dwarfs.
+Another includes differentiating between low mass and intermediate mass stars, which is an ongoing field of research in stellar structure research (Beyer et al. 2024).
+Lastly, we will look to possibly see if they can differentiate different spectral classes within stars parameters.
+Main sequence spectral types were generally broken up into O, B, A, F, G, K, and M type stars.
+These sub groups were declared by things such as mass, effective temperature and color (Pecaut & Mamajek 2004).